-But while we’re travelling, and especially backpacking, space and weight is paramount.
+But, while we’re travelling and especially backpacking, space and weight are paramount.

 With so many airlines being stricter with their luggage allowance and to avoid unnecessary back pain and frustration with your pack it’s vital that we sacrifice anything that isn’t completely necessary.

 Of course, we’re not saying you live without your contour kit if it will make you have a better time and your cheekbones on point for those selfies.

 But, if you’re choosing between that and toothpaste – this guide should help you get your priorities straight and even make more room for the stuff you need.

 Believe me, when I say, you will NOT need a hairdryer.

 Not only does it take up room in your pack but it’s not as necessary as you think.

 When travelling in hot climates, the mixture of the sun and warm air will dry even the longest and thickest of locks in around 10 minutes.

 If you’re worried about that natural-dry frizzy look, bring a comb with you on your adventures to brush it out.